 “Bernhardt was a doctor.
 A physician.
 Although he was somewhat of a Jack-of-all-trades—no pun intended.
 Eventually I learned that he had been conducting scientific experiments—of all sorts.
 He also enjoyed tinkering with rather whimsical inventions.
 Clockwork dolls and such things.
 He was something of a genius, and had apparently been a child prodigy, too.
 According to some of his friends, who I met through my association with him, he never spent a single day in school.
 I’m not sure if that’s true, but that’s what they said.
 He learned it all from books, and from his mentor.
 But his real talent was people.
 He understood people, was quick to recognize their talents and their weaknesses, and to apply their strengths to his own ends.
 He often collaborated with other scientists, or hired them to work on his projects.
 And when others refused to work for him, he would use me.”

-“He’d steal their research, you mean?”
+“He’d have you steal their research, you mean?”

 “Yes,” Miss Monday said.
 “Anyway, on one particular mission, we were to travel from London all the way to the small island of Haiti.
 I travelled via dirigible, with Jack as my constant companion.
 I’d come to accept that he was an eccentric young man, but I hadn’t quite understood the extent of his eccentricities until we began to travel together.
 Throughout the duration of the journey, he had been toiling with one of his inventions: a pair of wings, which, when strapped to his back would apparently allow him to glide on the wind as if he were flying.
 He’d been collecting the feathers of crows throughout the journey, and I imagine he’d been collecting them long before then.
 Anyway, he’d been sewing the feathers to these artificial wings, bit by bit covering the leather and wooden contraption in black feathers, fashioning it into black Icarus wings.